joelouthan/theologic.us/content/posts/study-romans/0042-here-is-love-romans-830c-justified.md

 Barabbas was guilty as sin.
 Yet, Christ stood in his place to appease the blood-thirsty crowds.

 We are guilty as sin.
-Yet, Christ stood in our place to satisfy the just and holy wrath of God upon those do not believe and obey the Son of God.[^5]
+Yet, Christ stood in our place to satisfy the just and holy wrath of God upon those do not believe and obey the Son of God.

+>John 3:36 (CSB)  The one who believes in the Son has eternal life, but the one who rejects the Son will not see life; instead, the wrath of God remains on him.

-And here is love, the cross of Christ where "steadfast love and faithfulness meet and righteousness and peace kiss each other".[^6]
+And here is love, the cross of Christ!
+Psalm 85 says it best:

+>Psalm 85:10 (ESV)  Steadfast love and faithfulness meet; righteousness and peace kiss each other.
-[^6]: Psalm 85:10

 In the end, we will all stand before that same Son of Man.
 I will stand before my Savior.
 But instead of Jesus being mocked, stripped naked, shamed, and in excruciating torturous pain crying out to His Father, Christ Jesus will be glorious, sitting in majesty and at the right hand of the Father.